Memphis Guitars: Background

-"Memphis"-branded guitars and signal processors were affordable music gear imported from Asia and distributed in the United States from the mid '70's until the mid '90's by C. Bruno and Sons - which by this time had become a subsidiary of Kaman Music Corporation.
+"Memphis"-branded guitars and signal processors were affordable music gear imported from Asia and distributed in the United States from the mid '70s until the mid '90s by C. Bruno and Sons - which by this time had become a subsidiary of Kaman Music Corporation.
 The product line included Fender- and Gibson-styled instruments.
 The Memphis name also appears on various guitar-effects pedals, including delays, reverbs, overdrives, and the Memphis Fuzz.
 One notable pedal is the Memphis phase shifter, named "Roto Phase", a stompbox featuring single monophonic input and output jacks, and a single knob that controls the speed of the rotating-speaker effect.

 As with a number of the Western contract-manufactured brand names, firm evidence in determining the actual factories used to manufacture Memphis guitars is highly challenging.
 Little to no hard evidence or authoritative testimony from individuals is available.
 Some Memphis models - particularly early and/or high-end examples - are indeed marked "Made In Japan", and contain Japanese electronic branded components.
 However later models, although missing country of origin markings, include Korean components like potentiometers, and some instruments were equipped with copies of Bill Lawrence rail humbucker pickups that are known for use in Korean-origin guitars.

 In the absence of any factual data, virtually all hearsay conclusions and assertions on guitar forums and groups are based on comparisons to other known-provenance brands and the factories where those brands and models were known to be manufactured.
 Evidence from model-similarities and hardware component inspection makes it highly likely that multiple contractor factories were used in for various models over time, as it was extremely common for brands like this to make the high end high quality models in one contractor/factory, and to make the cheap low-end student models in another.
 Inspection of examples suggests strongly that over time manufacture shifted from Japan to Korea, as was the case for many other Western 'house brands'.
 This theory would be supported by the brand of potentiometers found in varying guitar models.